eborden/json-msg-pack/README.md

 # Haskell, can we REST?
 ## JSON and Message Pack

 One of the joys of truly RESTful services is that we can freely speak about resources and respresentations seperately.
 A robust REST service will observe the [Accepts](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) header.
-The client sends the content type they want and the server responds with said content or a 406 error.
+The client requests the content type they want to consume and the server responds with said content or a 406 error.

-In Haskell we are lucky to have an eccosystem that often lowers the bar to exposing many content types.
+In Haskell we are lucky to have an ecosystem that often lowers the bar to exposing many content types.
 The [Aeson](https://hackage.haskell.org/package/aeson) library makes it a joy to both produce and consume [JSON](http://www.json.org/).
 It is quite fast, but JSON is not always appropriate.

 ### Service To Service Communication
 Within a service based architecture services often communicate over REST.
 More often than not they use JSON.
 However, JSON is intended as a human readable transport.
 This make it wasteful in many ways.
 One alternative is [Message Pack](http://msgpack.org/).